mahlberg-lab/clic/docs/advanced/adding_corpora.rst

 Once you are happy with the output, it needs to be imported into the CLiC database.
 Do not perform the following on a live CLiC server, as CLiC will not be available during the process.
-Instead, follow the instructions on dumping / restoring a database in `production.rst <production.rst>`__.
+Instead, follow the instructions on dumping / restoring a database in :ref:`Managing a production instance of CLiC`.

 ``import_corpora_repo`` will import all given texts into the database.
 Ideally (re-)import the entire corpora repository with::